 Autocomplete on the signup form has an incorrect value.
 Screen reader users may not be able to navigate correctly because they’re not provided adequate details.

 Google maps is used as a studio tour on our studio overview page.
 We are aware of a few technical issues with google maps such as links, buttons and images with no text.
+These issues will affect blind and deafblind users.
+The functionality is supplementary to the page and is not the main focus of the page.
 Google maps is exempt from meeting the accessibility regulations because it is neither funded, developed by, or under the control of Leeds City Council.